danielTobon43/zr300_pcl_visualizer/README.md

 # zr300_pcl_visualizer
-A simple pcl visualizer for the pointcloud of a ZR300 Intel Realsense camera
+A simple C++ program to visualize the 3D pointcloud from a ZR300 Intel Realsense camera using PCL 1.9.0, CMake and IntelRealsense SDK Legacy (ZR300).
+This program detected if 1 or 2 Intelrealsense cameras are connected to a USB3.0 port and display a viewer.

 pcl - librealsense wrapper: https://joshmcculloch.nz/#!realsense